What Is a Facelift?

 How Is a Facelift Performed?

-This operation can be performed under local or general anaesthesia.
+This operation can be performed under local or general anesthesia.
 Incisions are made in the temple area, in front and around the ear and back into the scalp.
 The skin is then elevated and the underlying muscle and connective tissues are tightened.
 Fat can be removed simultaneously or liposuctioned before the skin is elevated.

 The excessive skin is trimmed and the incisions are closed.
 In males, the incisions are modified to account for the beard and hairlines.
 A dressing is applied over the entire operated area to protect the incisions and apply gentle pressure.
 Some adjunct procedures are often performed with facelifts.
 Forehead lifts and eyelid surgery are commonly done at the same time in many patients.